BobaBoard/boba-docs/docs/engineering/start-developing/setting-up-dev-env.md

 This is an overview of the programs you'll need to install before developing for BobaBoard.

 :::tip
-**Developing for BobaBoard requires use of the command line.** While this might seem scary, the amount of commands needed is minimal, and they can often be run without even understanding them.
+**Developing for BobaBoard requires use of the command line.** While this might seem scary, the amount of commands needed is minimal, and they can often be run without a deep understanding of them.

 If you're intimidated, contact Ms. Boba for help!
 Also consider editing this page to make it less scary for newcomers.
 :::